nayan32biswas/mongodb-odm/docs/tutorial/relation/foreignkey_relationship.md

 ```
 </details>

-First we clear all data for collection `Country` and `Player`.
+First we clear all data from the `Country` and `Player` collections.

 Then we create a document for `Country`.

-After that, we create two players in the database that has a relation with the country document.
+After that, we create two players in the database that have a relationship with the country document.

 ## Read Data

-Here we read all player from database.
-But country field will not have `Country` object since we don't read it from database.
+Here we read all players from the database.
+But the country field will not have a `Country` object since we don't read it from the database.

 ```Python
 # Code omitted above